rahuljayaramjee-hub/azure-cloud-devops/README.md

 ![python Example](python-v.png)

-# :computer: day 6  Python Practice (Dictionaries & Loops)
+# :computer:  Python Practice (Dictionaries & Loops)

 Today I practiced Python dictionaries and loops, which are useful for handling server data in DevOps.